Skip to main content

 # Enabled by default with no rule-specific options

-This rule intentionally has no formatter-specific options.
-Use .editorconfig for indentation style and width, and for YAML scalar wrapping width.
+This rule intentionally has no rule-specific formatter options.
+Use .editorconfig for indentation style and width, YAML scalar wrapping width, and POSIX-style shell heredoc line width.
 See EditorConfig integration for recommended Dockerfile settings and path resolution details.
-The rule reads indent_style, indent_size, tab_width, and YAML-only max_line_length. max_line_length is treated as a preferred wrapping width, not a hard maximum.
-It does not currently interpret insert_final_newline, end_of_line, charset, or trim_trailing_whitespace for the virtual payload file.
+The rule reads indent_style, indent_size, tab_width, and max_line_length.
+For YAML, max_line_length is used as a preferred scalar wrapping width.
+For shell heredocs, it is used as a preferred command wrapping width; when unset or invalid, tally uses 100, and off disables this shell line-width pass.
+This is not a hard maximum.
+For POSIX-style shell heredocs, tally also reads shfmt-compatible EditorConfig booleans: binary_next_line, switch_case_indent, space_redirects, keep_padding, function_next_line, simplify, and minify.
+The rule does not currently interpret insert_final_newline, end_of_line, charset, or trim_trailing_whitespace for the virtual payload file.
 Formatted heredoc bodies always end with exactly one newline before the heredoc terminator, and line endings follow the parent Dockerfile/fix application rather than a separate payload setting.
-The current structured serializers do not emit incidental trailing whitespace, but tally does not run a separate trailing-whitespace trim pass because whitespace can be payload data.
+The current formatters do not emit incidental trailing whitespace, but tally does not run a separate trailing-whitespace trim pass because whitespace can be payload data.

 Auto-fix